Karthix-x/INRESTO/README.md

 *	The monthly report can be generated  by entering electricity bill, water bill, miscellaneous expenses we can generate a monthly  report of hotel
 *	Each employee will be provided with a unique QR code which will scanned by the admin manually in order to provide attendance.
 *	Salary will be calculated according to the attendance of the employee

+### Assumptions and Dependencies

+*	We assume Admin, waiter and kitchen supervisor devices should be connected to the same configured Wi-Fi network.
+*	An assumption is that a order given cannot not be cancelled.
+*	Xampp server should be started.
+*	For client needs we have created only 10 tables in the Staff App.
+*	We presume the admin generates the QR code using the Admin app and attaches it to employees' physical ID cards.
+*	Bills are generated in the mobile and no paper copy will be provided; the customer can pay the bill amount in cash or using UPI payments available at the cash counter.

 #### Product Perspective

 It is a standalone system.
 It is responsible for managing the entire functioning of the restaurant and details of the employee.
 Reports can be generated at the end of the month and daily expense and remains are tallied.
 Bills are calculated according to the orders given by the customer which are placed by the waiter.